Rebecca Storm: Musical theatre

+She recently reprised her role as Mrs Johnstone in an Irish/English tour of "Blood Brothers" in 2026.

 Other work

 In 1992 Storm starred in Hollywood Ladies, her tribute to influences from the silver screen including Barbra Streisand, Judy Garland, Julie Andrews and Gracie Fields which was awarded "Best Musical Review '92".
 On television, she has appeared on several shows including Wogan, Top of the Pops, The Late Late Show and her own hour-long specials, An Evening with Rebecca Storm and Rebecca Storm at the Cork Opera House.

 She sang for the King of Norway at his coronation in 1991 and performed numerous times for the British royal family.

 With an orchestra and backing singers, she performed "You Don't Bring Me Flowers – The Streisand Songbook" at the Cork Opera House and the National Concert Hall in Dublin.

 In 2008 she acted as a mentor for the RTÉ TV show JAM – The Musical.

 Storm was scheduled to perform in Annie The Musical for a short run in the Olympia Theatre, Dublin, in July 2009 and at the Cork Opera House in August 2009.

 Storm is a past President of Hospital Radio Bedside, a radio station that broadcasts to hospitals in Bournemouth, Poole, Christchurch & Wimborne, UK.